MPhil Nuclear Engineering / Overview

 - Entry requirements

-A minimum of a UK 2:2 Honours degree in a discipline directly relevant to the MPhil.
-Equivalent international qualifications are also acceptable.
+Our minimum academic requirement is a Second Class UK Honours degree in a discipline directly relevant to the MPhil.
+Equivalent international degree qualifications are also acceptable.

 - How to apply